renato-zannon/env-control/README.md

 - `-p, --prepend <PATH>` Add entries to the beginning of the variable
 - `-r, --remove <PATH>` Remove matching entries from the variable
 - Repeat any flag as needed.
 Values containing `:` are split into individual entries automatically
+- The last occurrence of each flag can swallow extra positional arguments, so `env-control -a ~/bin ~/.local/bin` adds both paths

 ### Subcommands